santhosh-spark/Walmart---Confidence-Interval-and-CLT/README.md

 Let's embark on this data-driven adventure and explore the fascinating world of Walmart's Black Friday shopping data!
 Feel free to contribute, provide feedback, or star this repository if you find it helpful. 🌟🤗

 Happy coding and analyzing! 📊👩‍💻👨‍💻🚀

+## 💡 Recommendations 💡

+1) Gender-focused Strategy 🚹🚺
+- Men tend to spend more than women.
+The company should prioritize retaining existing male customers and attracting new male customers.

+2) Product Category Insight 🛍️
+- Products in categories 1, 5, 8, & 11 have the highest purchasing frequency and are favored by customers.
+The company can consider increasing the promotion and availability of these products, as well as boosting less-purchased items.

+3) Marital Status Approach 💑
+- Unmarried customers exhibit higher spending compared to married customers.
+The company should concentrate on attracting and engaging unmarried customers.

+4) Targeting Specific Age Group 🎈
+- Customers aged 18-45 contribute more to the spending.
+To enhance revenue, the company should focus on acquiring customers within this age range.

+5) City Category Strategy 🏙️
+- Male customers residing in City_Category C demonstrate higher spending compared to those in City_Category B or A. To increase revenue, the company should consider emphasizing product offerings in City_Category C.